Functional Data Analysis by Matrix Completion: Appendix

 \section{Appendix}

 This Appendix is structured as follows.
 Section \ref{more_on_the_effects} discusses the distorting effects of traditional FDA analysis on data that are characterised by two scales of variation in depth.
-Section \ref{counterexample_section} gives counterexamples that demonstrate that the combination of analyticity/banding assumptions is sharp (more precisely, that without more assumptions on the banded component, analyticity of the smooth component is necessary).
+Section \ref{counterexample_section} gives counterexamples that demonstrate that the combination of analyticity/banding assumptions is quite sharp (even more precisely, that without more assumptions on the banded component, analyticity of the smooth component is necessary).
 Section \ref{stepB} demonstrates that the scree-plot approach described in the main article indeed yield the rank-penalised estimator.
-Section \ref{data_analysis} illustrates our methodology by means of a data analysis.
-Finally, Section \ref{further_simulations} contains additional simulation results, probing varying combinations of sample size $n$ and resolution $K$.
+Section \ref{data_analysis} illustrates our methodology by applying it to air pollution data.
+Finally, Section \ref{further_simulations} contains substantial additional results, as well as more detailed information on the simulation presented in Section \ref{sec:simulations}.